 Front Page Prolog

-The Front Page and Prolog Page are most of the message.
+The Front Page and Prolog Page are most of this website's message.

 (Your author is using the remainder of the resources of this website, Microsoft's 'FrontPage 2003' running in FTP mode, as a pad of quadrille paper for project sketches & notes.)

 Environmentalism's Nuclear Disaster

 BECCS (BioEnergy and Carbon Capture Storage) Power Plant Section Breakdown

 0 Discussion What is Decarbonization going to be like?
 Hydrogen Only?

 1 Strategy Beginning Our Journey Back Toward The Ice Age